All Episodes

 Yeah.

-But uh he went pure.
+But he went pure.

-He went hating his haters.
+He went not hating his haters.

-So I continue to be fascinated by the criticisms of Charlie Kirk, because I wasn't aware of any of them.
+So I continue to be fascinated by the criticisms of Charlie Kirk because I wasn't aware of any of them.

-I was looking into it, and uh I think I'll cause some trouble by talking about that, if you don't mind.
+I was looking into it, and I think I'll cause some trouble by talking about that, if you don't mind.

 Sorry, you okay?

-Okay, half of my desk is on the floor now, but cat's okay.
+Half of my desk is on the floor now, but cat's okay.

 That's the important part.